-The Law no longer specifies that the players are joint referees of the game in the absence of an officiating referee, but instead states that the players are jointly responsible for the conduct of the game.
+The roles of players and referees are more clearly distinguished.
+In the 6th Edition, the players were said to be joint referees of the game in the absence of an officiating referee.
+The term referee is now reserved for a person acting under applicable refereeing regulations.
+The 7th Edition instead specifies that the players are jointly responsible for the conduct of the game.

 A player who does not watch the game when not the striker ceases to have duties while not watching play.
 If the opponent is away from the court, the striker is obliged to consult a referee in circumstances where the striker would have the options of consulting the opponent or a referee (see below).